InquestGeronimo/horizon-takeoff/README.md

 horizon-takeoff ec2 community
 ```

 The TUI not only provides a clean user interface but also offers access to data from your AWS account, which can greatly expedite the configuration of your AWS cloud environment.
+It is able to list your available AWS Keys, Security Groups and ARN roles:

 <div style="display: flex; justify-content: center;">
   <video muted controls src="https://github.com/InquestGeronimo/horizon-takeoff/assets/79061523/c1eabd23-c064-41b3-9966-414c5e4b5524" class="d-block rounded-bottom-2 border-top width-fit" style="max-height:640px; min-height: 200px"></video>